-- At least 77 semester hours or 116 quarter hours from a regionally-accredited college or university are required.
-A maximum of 60 semester credit hours of transferable courses from a Community College can be considered for acceptance toward a B.S.
-Degree.
+- 1. At least 77 semester hours (or equivalent quarter hours) from a regionally-accredited college or university are required.
+A maximum of 66 semester credit hours (or equivalent quarter hours) can be accepted from a community college.
+A total of 11 semester hours (or equivalent quarter hours) must be completed at a 4-year regionally-accredited college or university.
 Upper level science courses taken at a 4-year institution are strongly recommended. - 2.
 A minimum of 14 semester hours or 21 quarter hours of Chemistry are required.
 This must include: - a.
 Two upper level (200 level or above) courses - b.
 Upper level chemistry courses may include Biochemistry, Organic Chemistry I and II or Analytical Chemistry.
 Biochemistry with a lab is strongly - 3.
 A minimum of 16 semester hours or 24 quarter hours of Biological Sciences are required.
 This must include courses in: - a.
 Microbiology (with lab preferred) - b.
 Immunology - Genetics or Molecular Biology The remaining biology pre-requisite hours can be satisfied with courses such as General Biology, Physiology, Introduction to Hematology, Pathogenic Microbiology, or Parasitology. - 4.
-One semester of math (statistics strongly recommended) - One semester of English Composition Credits earned through the CLEP process do not fulfill the English requirement. - 6.
+Mathematics (3 semester hours) statistics strongly recommended - 5.
+English composition (3 semester hours) - 6.
 To satisfy the remaining required semester hours, courses recommended include research methodology, database management, and ethics.